 Q. Why can't we simply give our house to our children / family ?

 Please note - you should think very carefully before giving the whole or part of your property away to children or family members in your lifetime, because you could become homeless should your children divorce or get into debt or become bankrupt.
-Also, you may have to pay income tax on the "benefit in kind".

 Q. Can a Property Protection Trust protect my children’s inheritance if my spouse remarries ?